juliogomez/netdevops/README.md

 Once the setup is ready you will receive an email with all required information to VPN into your sandbox.
 If you do not have a VPN client you may download AnyConnect [here](https://developer.cisco.com/site/sandbox/anyconnect/).
 Connect to your VPN and you are now ready to start working on your demos!

-### <a name='NetDevOpsDemo1-Automatingnetworkconfigurationfromtestingtoproduction'></a>NetDevOps Demo 1 - Automating network configuration from testing to production
+## NetDevOps Demo 1 - Automating network configuration from testing to production

 NetDevOps will deliver consistent version-controlled infrastructure configurations, deployed with parallel and automated provisioning.